tattoomillitary/printf/README.md

-Team project for ALX_SE This is our first collaborative project on ALX called printf. collaborators include (Aisha google and Oluwakemi Temitope).
+Team project for ALX_SE This is our first collaborative project on ALX called printf. collaborators include (Success Braimoh and Kennedy Ufene).
 More Info

 Authorized functions and macros used for this project